sjproctor/rails_challenges/wildlife_tracker/README.md

-#### Story: As the consumer of the API, when I view a specific animal, I can also see a list sightings of that animal. (done)
+#### Story: As the consumer of the API, when I view a specific animal, I can also see a list sightings of that animal.

 - Add a `show` method to *animals_controller.rb*